MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-from-web-apps.md

 ### Share content in meetings

 Share to Teams from web apps now allows users to share content to a live or an upcoming meeting.
-By enabling content sharing to meetings, you can allow users to share information that creates a collaborative workspace within the meeting.
+When you enable content sharing to meetings, it allows users to share information that creates a collaborative workspace within the meeting.
 For example, users can share workboards from a web app directly onto the meeting stage, facilitating a collective effort to gather and organize ideas.

 Here's how the shared web content appears in the meeting stage: